-You’ve heard of UFOs but have you heard of RFOs?
-194 Pennsylvanians could tell you about their RFO encounter last year– that’s how many cases of “retained foreign objects” were reported to that state’s Patient Safety Authority in 2008.
-The Authority has issued an analysis of methods for preventing these surgical errors that “may cause serious patient harm and often requires further medical treatment.”
+You’ve become aware of UFOs but have you heard of RFOs?
+194 Pennsylvanians might tell you about their RFO experience last year– that’s the number of instances of “kept international objects” were reported to that state’s Individual Safety and security Authority in 2008.
+The Authority has actually released an evaluation of approaches for avoiding these surgical mistakes that “might cause serious patient injury and also usually requires more clinical therapy.”

-To make matters worse, the cost of an RTO after surgery is $62,631 per hospital stay, according to the Centers for Medicare and Medicaid.
-Talk about driving up health care costs!
+To make issues worse, the price of an RTO after surgical procedure is $62,631 per hospital stay, according to the Centers for Medicare and Medicaid.
+Discuss driving up health care costs!

-The typical line of defense is simply counting; accounting for the “sponges, sharps, and instruments” that were used during surgery in an attempt to ensure that none are left in the patient’s prior to closing up the body.
-Seems simple enough, but even though there is a “highly regulated process” for how to count, the Pennsylvania Patient Safety Authority received 2228 reports involving an incorrect sponge, sharp, or instrument count!
-Not all of those reports resulted in leaving something behind in patients’ bodies, but these incorrect counts demonstrate that a simple 1-2-3 does not always protect patients.
+The normal line of protection is merely counting; bookkeeping for the “sponges, sharps, as well as tools” that were utilized throughout surgical procedure in an attempt to guarantee that none are left in the individual’s before closing up the body.
+Seems basic sufficient, however despite the fact that there is a “highly managed process” for how to count, the Pennsylvania Client Safety and security Authority got 2228 records involving an inaccurate sponge, sharp, or instrument matter!
+Not every one of those records led to leaving something behind in individuals’ bodies, however these inaccurate matters demonstrate that a straightforward 1-2-3 does not always protect people.
 So, what else can be done “Beyond the Count?”

-The Patient Safety Authority advisory describes the other RFO prevention strategies--“radiographic screening, multidisciplinary approaches, and the use of assistive technology.”
-But technological methods will be costly, and they aren’t foolproof.
-And the multidisciplinary approach (reminding hospital staff how to count correctly along with developing standardized counting processes) could, ironically, create new steps to learn and mess up!
+The Individual Security Authority advisory describes the various other RFO avoidance approaches–“radiographic testing, multidisciplinary methods, and the use of assistive modern technology.”
+But technological approaches will certainly be pricey, and also they aren’t fail-safe.
+And also the multidisciplinary strategy (reminding medical facility personnel how to count correctly together with establishing standard counting processes) could, ironically, create new steps to find out and ruin!